WebReflection/lighterhtml/README.md

 In _lit-html_, the `html` function tag is worthless, if used without its `render`.

-In _lighterhtml_ though, the `html` tag can be used in the wild to create any, one-off, real DOM, [as shown in this pen](https://codepen.io/WebReflection/pen/jXdJBR?editors=0010).
+In _lighterhtml_ though, the `html.node` or `svg.node` tag, can be used in the wild to create any, one-off, real DOM, [as shown in this pen](https://codepen.io/WebReflection/pen/jXdJBR?editors=0010).

 ```js
 // lighterhtml: import the `html` tag and use it right away